-Case Almaviva is a fully-staffed, private beachfront villa, located in the pristine Sian Ka'an Biosphere Reserve, 45 minutes south of Tulum.
+Case Almaviva is a fully-staffed, private beachfront villa, located in the pristine Sian Ka'an Biosphere Reserve, 22 kilometers south of Tulum.
 Revitalize your mind, body, and spirit in this luxurious oasis deep in the Mayan jungle.

 Sian Ka'an is the largest protected nature preserve in Mexico's Maya Riviera, world renowned for its unique wetlands and unparalleled biodiversity.
 The name Sian Ka'an means "where the sky is born" in Maya.
 The Mesoamerican Reef—the world's second largest—is just a short swim from the beachfront directly outside your doorstep.